-Never store your tent damp or dirty.
-If you have no choice to return home from your camping trip with a damp or dirty tent, make sure you lay it out to air in a cool, dry and shaded place as soon as possible and only pack it away when it is completely dry and clean.
+Do not store your beach dome when damp or dirty.
+If you have no option but to pack away a damp or dirty beach dome, as soon as possible lay it out to air in a cool, dry and shaded area to dry and clean.
+Only pack it away for storage when completely dry.
+After beach use or wet conditions treat all zips with silicon spray.

-WARRANTY STATEMENT
+WARRANTY

 OZtrail warrants this product against defects for a period of one year from the date of purchase.
 OZtrail will repair or replace the product, at its discretion. should a warrantable defect arise within the warranty period.
 If the exact model is unavailable a model of equivalent nature will be substituted at our discretion.
-This warranty excludes faults and failures caused by improper use and abuse: fair wear and tear: or failure to follow instructions regarding care and maintenance.
+This warranty excludes faults and failures caused by improper use and abuse; fair wear and tear: or failure to follow instructions regarding care and maintenance.
 Products used for a commercial nature are not covered by this warranty against defects.
 A warranty may be claimed by returning the product to its place of purchase, with a detailed proof-of- purchase clearly showing the date and detail of the purchase.
-You may also contact OZtrail Leisure Products, by phone: 07 3193 1110, or in writing: PO Box 1110, Eagle Farm QLD 4009, by email: warrantv@oztrail.com.au.
+You may also contact OZtrail Leisure Products, by phone: 07 3193 1110, or in writing: PO Box 1110, Eagle Farm QLD 4009, by email: warranty@oztrail.com.au.
 The benefits under OZtrail's warranty against defects are in addition to other rights and remedies under law in relation to goods.